M4ximumPizza/Hypernova/README.md

 ### Command Properties

 The codes before the project were written in C++ which is pretty compact but not fast.
 So when this project was started, I rewrote it from C++ to java which looks more organized/faster use.
 It took about 1 1/2 months to rewrite with the almost one-hundred files that were fixed.
+It was finished on November 5th when it was imported to github.

 ### Bug Fixes

-The bug fixes is what took the longest because some were super complex to fix such as [DataFix](https://github.com/M4ximumPizza/Hypernova/blob/master/Fixes/schema/Datafixers.java).
+The bug fixes is what took the longest because some were super complex to fix such as [DataFix](https://github.com/M4ximumPizza/Hypernova/blob/master/Fixes/schema/Datafixers.java) and so on from there.
+But it was finished on November 11th 2022.

+### Mojang Website
+I just fixed several bugs with it and updated the looks/outdated parts of it.

 ### Everything else

-Working on some final preperations before being done this weekend.
+Working on some final preperations before being fixnished this weekend.

 This project will 'NOT' be released to the public as a download.